quasarframework/quasar/docs/src/pages/start/vite-plugin.md

 If you want to embed Quasar into your existing [Vite](https://vitejs.dev) project then follow this guide to install and use the `@quasar/vite-plugin`.
 What our Vite plugin offers out of the box is tree-shaking for Quasar and also Quasar Sass variables integration.

 ::: warning Warning!
-Current limitation:
+Limitation ahead:
+* Are you sure that you've landed correctly?
+This page will teach you to use our Vite plugin, but it's not the same as our full-fledged [Quasar CLI with Vite](/quasar-cli-vite/installation) under the hood.
-SSR builds with Quasar Vite plugin are not yet supported.
+* SSR builds with our Vite plugin are not supported (only through our Quasar CLI with Vite).
 :::

 > Cross-platform support with Vite is handled by community plugins.
 These are not tightly integrated with Quasar as with Quasar CLI and may have issues.
-This is why for the best developer experience we recommend to use Quasar CLI instead.
-Also, there are plans to release a **Quasar CLI with Vite** under the hood instead of Webpack.
+This is why for the best developer experience we recommend to use [Quasar CLI with Vite](/quasar-cli-vite/installation) instead.

 ## Creating a Vite project